brandonweiss/discharge/README.md

 **index_key** `String`

-The key of the document to respond with at the root of the website and for URLs that look like folders. `index.html` is almost certainly what you want to use.
+The key of the document to respond with at the root of the website. `index.html` is almost certainly what you want to use.
 For example, if `https://example.com` is requested, `https://example.com/index.html` will be returned.
-And if `https://example.com/some-page/` is requested, `https://example.com/some-page/index.html` will be returned.

-If you do not like trailing slashes in your URLs the `trailing_slashes` configuration can remove them.

 **error_key** `String`

 The key of the document to respond with if the website endpoint responds with a 404 Not Found.
 For example, `404.html` is pretty common.

-Don’t worry about accounting for the `trailing_slashes` configuration.
-If you disable trailing slashes, the `error_key` will be modified appropriately.

-**trailing_slashes** `Boolean`

-By default, most static site generators build websites with file extensions in the URL.
-So a page will look something like `https://example.com/some-page.html`.
-For a variety of reasons (aesthetics, backwards-compatibility with existing URLs, etc.), you might need something like `https://example.com/some-page` instead.

-Amazon S3 has support for “Index Documents”, or what’s commonly called “Directory Indexes”.
-It’s a feature where if a request is made to what appears to be a folder, like `https://example.com/folder/`, it will look for a file _inside_ that “folder” based on the `index_key`.
-So if the `index_key` is `index.html`, a request to `https://example.com/folder/` will serve the document at `https://example.com/folder/index.html`.
-If your static site generator supports Directory Indexes, then you can configure it so that when it builds your site a file named `some-page.html` will be generated as `some-page/index.html`.

-S3’s Directory Indexes support will also work without trailing slashes, but not how you might expect.
-If a request is made to `https://example.com/some-page`, it will first redirect to `https://example.com/some-page/` and then serve the file at `https://example.com/some-page/index.html`.
-If you don’t like the `html` extensions on your URLs, you probably aren’t going to be happy about the trailing slashes either. 😉

-If you set `trailing_slashes` to `false`, when you deploy, your files that look like Directory Indexes will be on-the-fly re-mapped to have no extension.
-So a file `some-page/index.html` will be uploaded as just `some-page`, which will allow it to be served from `https://example.com/some-page`, without the trailing slash!

 **cache** `Number` (optional when `cache_control` is set)